 Ickford School participates with wider networks for the benefit of its pupils and staff.
-It is a member of the Bernwode Partnership, a group of local Buckinghamshire Schools including three Secondary Schools, led by the Local Authority, as well as the Wheatley Partnership consisting of mainly Oxfordshire Primary Schools and one Secondary School and one other Buckinghamshire Primary School.
+It is a member of the WALP Partnership, Wheatley Partnership consisting of mainly Oxfordshire Primary Schools and one Secondary School and one other Buckinghamshire Primary School.